nkorb/blog/content/whoami.md

 operating my noobish V/U Amateur Radio transceivers as **SV1QYH**, talking about Greek politics and Free Software.

-I currently work as a Systems and Service Engineer at the Greek Research and Technology Network, [GRNET](https://grnet.gr).
-I'm part of GRNET's NOC Systems Team, that designs and operates a wide portfolio of services for the Greek research and academic community, using (almost!) only Free Software.
+I currently work as a Systems Engineer at [Skroutz](https://www.skroutz.gr), a Comparison Shopping Engine, E-Commerce marketplace and one of Greece's most popular websites.
+I'm a part of Skroutz's Systems Team, which designs and operates the company's infrastructure, ranging from its own network and bare-metal servers, up to the application level and internal tooling.

+I also maintain a [LinkedIn](https://linkedin.com/in/nkorb) profile with more details about my professional life, my previous jobs and more.

 Also, I'm a student at the National Technical University of Athens, at the [School of Electrical and Computer Engineering](https://ece.ntua.gr).